 Seeking external assistance

 Most grievances and disputes can be resolved using internal procedures.
-Occasionally, these processes fail and a dispute can only be resolved using a process outside the association, usually by the Courts or an external mediator.
+Occasionally, these processes fail and help from an external party may be required.

 Professional dispute resolution services

 An association can make use of professional mediation and dispute resolution services that are available.
 These services provide intervention in the form of negotiation, mediation and arbitration.
 This may avoid court action and the services are generally less time consuming and costly.

 Where a dispute between individual members or members and the association relating to the rules cannot be resolved through the dispute resolution process as set out in the rules, an application may be made for the dispute to be heard by the State Administrative Tribunal (the SAT).

 - give orders: